 Change the third paragraph as follows:

 A receiving STA shall implement the applicable receiver requirements defined in Table 10-6 (Receiver caches) with Status indicated as Mandatory.
-An MLD shall implement the applicable receiver requirements defined in Table 10-6 (Receiver caches) with Status indicated as Mandatory. (#2751) All STAs affiliated with an MLD shall implement RC14 (#6682), where the duplicate detection cache is maintained by the MLD, instead of RC2 in Table 10-6 (Receiver caches) to assist the MLD in discarding duplicate individually addressed QoS Data frames belonging to a TID without BA negotiation that are transmitted from the STAs affiliated with the associated MLD.(#2496) All STAs affiliated with an MLD with dot11QMFActivated equal to false shall implement RC15 (#6683), where the duplicate detection cache is maintained by the MLD, instead of RC1 in Table 10-6 (Receiver caches) to assist the MLD in discarding duplicate individually addressed Management frame (except the frames that are excluded in 35.3.13 (Multi-link device individually addressed Management frame delivery(#2496))) that are transmitted from the STAs affiliated with the associated MLD.(#6651) An MLD shall implement RC16 maintained at the MLD level, instead of RC1 maintained at the link level, in Table 10-6 (Receiver caches) to discard duplicate group addressed Data that are delivered from the associated MLD.
+An MLD shall implement the applicable receiver requirements defined in Table 10-6 (Receiver caches) with Status indicated as Mandatory. (#2751) All STAs affiliated with an MLD shall implement RC14 (#6682), where the duplicate detection cache is maintained by the MLD, instead of RC2 in Table 10-6 (Receiver caches) to assist the MLD in discarding duplicate individually addressed QoS Data frames belonging to a TID without BA negotiation that are transmitted from the STAs affiliated with the associated MLD.(#2496) All STAs affiliated with an MLD with dot11QMFActivated equal to false shall implement RC15 (#6683), where the duplicate detection cache is maintained by the MLD, instead of RC1 in Table 10-6 (Receiver caches) to assist the MLD in discarding duplicate individually addressed Management frame (except the frames that are excluded in 35.3.13 (Multi-link device individually addressed Management frame delivery(#2496))) that are transmitted from the STAs affiliated with the associated MLD.(#6651) All STAs affiliated with an MLD with dot11QMFActivated equal to true shall implement RC16, where the duplicate detection cache is maintained by the MLD, instead of RC6 in Table 10-6 (Receiver caches) to assist the MLD in discarding duplicate individually addressed QMF Management frame that are transmitted from the STAs affiliated with the associated MLD. (#6031) An MLD shall implement RC16 maintained at the MLD level, instead of RC1 maintained at the link level, in Table 10-6 (Receiver caches) to discard duplicate group addressed Data that are delivered from the associated MLD.
 A group addressed Data frame received on any link shall be discarded using an implementation specific duplicate detention mechanism.
 A receiving STA should implement the applicable receiver requirements defined in Table 10-6 (Receiver caches) with Status indicated as Recommended.
 A receiving STA (#6651) and a receiving MLD may implement the applicable receiver requirements defined in Table 10-6 (Receiver caches) with Status indicated as Optional.
 Applicability is defined by the Applies to column.
 The Status column indicates the level of support that is required if the Applies to column matches the received frame.
 The Multiplicity / Cache size column indicates the indexes that identify a cache entry and the number of entries that shall be supported.
 The Receiver requirements column identifies requirements for the operation of this cache.
 The referenced requirements are defined at the end of the table.
 The requirements relate to caching information that identifies a cache entry and discarding duplicate MPDUs.

 Insert the following row into Table 10-6 (Receiver caches):